Effective: February 7, 2022

 continues its efforts to constantly improve the accessibility of its site and services in the belief that it is our collective moral obligation to allow seamless, accessible and unhindered use also for those of us with disabilities.

 In an ongoing effort to continually improve and remediate accessibility issues, we also regularly scan with UserWay's Accessibility Scanner to identify and fix every possible accessibility barrier on our site.
 Despite our efforts to make all pages and content on fully accessible, some content may not have yet been fully adapted to the strictest accessibility standards.
 This may be a result of not having found or identified the most appropriate technological solution.

 If you are experiencing difficulty with any content on or require assistance with any part of our site, please contact us during normal business hours as detailed below and we will be happy to assist.

 If you wish to report an accessibility issue, have any questions or need assistance, please contact customer support.

 Managing payroll may not seem like a critical task until something goes wrong.
 It can be time-consuming, but, more importantly, it requires a good knowledge of the tax laws and deposit rules.

 As a small business, it can be challenging to keep up with all of these tasks.
 In addition to paychecks, a professional payroll service can help generate the payroll forms that you require, file your payroll tax returns and more in order to help you keep your business running smoothly.

 Comprehensive Payroll Solutions

-At Kept Books, our payroll services are designed to provide you with a comprehensive solution for managing your payroll duties.
+At The Caffeinated Accountant, our payroll services are designed to provide you with a comprehensive solution for managing your payroll duties.
 With our services, you will only need to provide your employee data, such as the hours that have been worked, employee address information and other related details.
 Once we receive the data, we'll handle the rest.

 Here are the payroll services that we offer: